 He received a thumbs up from the Shaun Pollock – the past of South African bowling - who was sitting in the commentary box and was fittingly lifted on the shoulders by Kagiso Rabada - the future of South African bowling.

 “It’s terrible to consider never playing another Test again but what’s more terrifying is the thought of never playing again at all” - said Dale Steyn explaining his decision to retire from his favorite format of the game.

 Steyn started his first-class and Test career alongside AB de Villiers.
 Both of them engineered many victory for South Africa during their golden run as a Test side.
 It is peculiar how their respective careers have ended.
-De Villiers, fully fit left the game because he “ran out of gas”.
-Steyn on the other hand, clearly suggested in his final few words as a Test cricketer that the fire is still there in his belly but his body does not allow him to carry the burden of the longest format.
+AB de Villiers, fully fit left the game because he “ran out of gas”.
+Dale Steyn on the other hand, clearly suggests in his final few words as a Test cricket that the fire is still there in his belly but his body does not allow him to carry the burden of the longest format.